MicrosoftDocs/cpp-docs/docs/sanitizers/error-container-overflow.md

 Address Sanitizer container overflow checks support non-`std::allocator` allocators.
 However, because AddressSanitizer can't trust custom allocators to have some important properties, it may not always be able to check that accesses on the latter end of an allocation are correct.

-AddressSanitizer marks blocks of memory in 8-byte chunks, and due to how its shadow memory works, it can't place inaccessible bytes before accessible bytes in a single chunk.
-In other words, it's valid to have 8 accessible bytes in a chunk, or 4 accessible bytes followed by 4 inaccessible bytes, but you can't have 4 inaccessible bytes followed by 4 accessible bytes.
+AddressSanitizer marks blocks of memory in 8-byte chunks.
+It can't place inaccessible bytes before accessible bytes in a single chunk.
+It's valid to have 8 accessible bytes in a chunk, or 4 accessible bytes followed by 4 inaccessible bytes.
+Four inaccessible bytes can't be followed by 4 accessible bytes.

-So, if the end of an allocation from a custom allocator doesn't strictly align with the end of an 8-byte chunk, there's a problem.
-AddressSanitizer must assume that the bytes after the end of the allocation, but before the end of the chunk, may be in use by someone else.
+If the end of an allocation from a custom allocator doesn't strictly align with the end of an 8-byte chunk, AddressSanitizer must assume that the bytes after the end of the allocation, but before the end of the chunk, may be in use.
 Therefore, it can't mark the bytes in the final 8-byte chunk as inaccessible.
 For example:

 ```cpp
 std::vector<uint8_t, MyCustomAlloc<uint8_t>> v;